 b.
 Have either done the competent crew course or have the equivalent knowledge.

 As soon as you are confident in your crewing knowledge and skill, you are ready to go on to Day Skipper.
 But it can be a mistake to be in a hurry to get the paper qualifications.
 It can be much better in the long run to ensure you have sound skills at each level and in the end its practical sailing experience that really counts.
 To gain more experience on the water, you could join one of our sailing weekends, or adventure sails, another great way to build experience is to join the Elite Sailing club and sail with other like minded people.

 Have you already completed an RYA Competent Crew course or do you already have a reasonable amount of practical sailing experience and know basically how to sail – including steering, setting and trimming sails, maneuvering, anchoring, tying up alongside etc?

 If the answer is NO, then your next step should definitely be to complete a Competent Crew course.
-If you are in doubt, talk it over with your instructor or call us.
+If you are in doubt, call us (+44 (0) 1634 890512).
 Perhaps one or two weekends to refresh and fill gaps in knowledge would be sufficient before going on to Day Skipper.

 How relevant is dinghy sailing experience?